 I found a recipe online that closely resembled my childhood recipe that I remember.
 It’s from a cook book called The Book of Tasty and Healthy Food (Книга о вкусной и здоровой пище) which was written by Soviet scientists, first published in 1939 then in 1952 which became a staple in the Soviet and Russian kitchens.
 Sometimes it’s referred to as Stalin’s cookbook.
 I will share their original recipe at the bottom of this post for my reader’s who can read Russian.

 It’s always best to use a homemade jam, the more rustic the better.
 Do not use a jelly, the chunky apricot pieces are the best thing.
+If you want to use dried apricots, the recipe is in my Apricot Piroshki recipe.
 You could simply make a regular lattice type of covering for the Apricot Pirog Pie.
 However, it’s fancier to make small slices on the edges of the dough strips, so when it cooks it resembles a leafy pattern.
 Only slightly slice the edges of the dough on both sides, kind of resembling a Christmas tree pattern (diagonal symmetrical slices).
 My mum makes the lattice pattern quite widely, but you can decide how many lattice’s you place on the pie.

-When the Russian Apricot Pirog Pie (Пирог из дрожжевого теста с вареньем) is finished baking, cut into squares and serve with a hot cup of tea.
+When the Russian Apricot Jam Slice (Пирог из дрожжевого теста с вареньем) is finished baking, cut into squares and serve with a hot cup of tea.
 Bon Appetit! Приятного аппетита!

 A rustic treat with sweet homemade apricot jam, generously spread on a Russian sweet yeast dough called Sdobnoe (сдобное тесто).
-Not your ordinary pie pastry, almost a cake or slice, so delicious and so Russian - Apricot Pie Russian Pirog with Jam (Пирог из дрожжевого теста с вареньем)
+Not your ordinary pie pastry, almost a cake or slice, so delicious - Russian Apricot Jam Slice (Пирог из дрожжевого теста с вареньем)

 - 1 cup milk lukewarm